 Sick leave with pay may be taken when sickness, injury, or pregnancy and confinement prevent the employee's performance of duty or when a member of his or her immediate family is actually ill.
-Immediate family shall be defined as those individuals related by kinship, adoption or marriage who are living in the same household or if not in the same household are totally dependent upon the employee for personal care or services on a continuing basis.
+Immediate family shall be defined as those individuals related by kinship, adoption, marriage, or foster children who are so certified by the Department of Human Services who are living in the same household.
+An employee's use of sick leave for family members not residing, in that employee's household is strictly limited to the time necessary to provide care and assistance to a child or parent of the employee that needs such care and assistance as a direct result of a documented medical condition.
 An employee who must be absent from duty because of illness shall notify his or her supervisor or cause him to be notified at the earliest possible time.